Kyza/Unofficial-Desktop-YouTube-Music/README.md

 # Credits

-The application logo, and Discord Rich Presence icon is owned by [YouTube Music](https://music.youtube.com/).
+The application logo, and Discord Rich Presence icon are owned by [YouTube Music](https://music.youtube.com/).

 The toolbar icons are owned by [Flaticon](https://www.flaticon.com/).